Published April, 2014

 Active and Planned Calls for Proposals

 The annual Call for Proposals provides two opportunities (Science Theme and JGI-EMSL Collaborative Science Initiative) for researchers to request access to EMSL resources for multiple years.
-Although user proposals requesting one year of access or less may be submitted at any time, they will be reviewed based on the details of the requests and preference is given to user proposals submitted in response to the annual Calls.
+On occasion, researchers may have opportunities to request access through special science calls that are announced outside of the normal call cycle.
+These calls will typically follow unique proposal submission, review and access schedules, and researchers should pay special attention to the details announced in these calls.
+Although other user proposals requesting one year of access or less may be submitted at any time, they will be reviewed based on the details of the requests and preference is given to user proposals submitted in response to the annual or specialized Calls.

 CALL FOR SCIENCE THEME PROPOSALS